montagejs/montagejs.org/_posts/2014-01-22-build-3d-applications-with-montagejs.md

 WebGL's low-level APIs are well-suited for graphics programmers, but set a high barrier to entry for conventional frontend web developers.
 Using WebGL to build interactive 3D experiences for the web currently requires intensive programming and a great deal of specialized expertise.
 To help simplify WebGL adoption for web designers, the MontageJS team is very excited to share a new WebGL-based component for the MontageJS framework.
 The component will make it easier for frontend web developers to integrate interactive 3D experiences.

-The new 3D view component for MontageJS offers a unique kind of abstraction layer for WebGL, one that truly elevates 3D graphics to the status of a first class citizen on the web.
+The new 3D scene view component for MontageJS offers a unique kind of abstraction layer for WebGL, one that truly elevates 3D graphics to the status of a first class citizen on the web.
 It aims to make the individual elements of a 3D scene just as easy to manipulate as conventional HTML elements in the page DOM.
 If your browser has WebGL enabled, you can see a [full version of the demo here](http://montagejs.github.io/beachplanetblog/).

 [![Beach Planet](./PlanetBlog.jpg)](http://montagejs.github.io/beachplanetblog/)

 The component provides a bridge between WebGL and the MontageJS data binding system, extending the model/view/controller paradigm to the world of 3D graphics.
 The bridge makes it easy to integrate a 3D scene that serves as a view, reacting to changes in an underlying data model.
 The component  gives developers the ability to manipulate individual parts of a 3D scene in WebGL using CSS, making it exceptionally easy to accomplish with a syntax that is already widely known.
 The component will even let you animate elements of a 3D scene using the exact same method that you would use to perform CSS transitions.

 This tutorial demonstrates how to use the component to build interactive 3D applications with MontageJS.
 It will describe how to load a 3D model, expose model nodes to the MontageJS binding system, manipulate model nodes with CSS, and make model nodes respond to user interaction.
-Just like MontageJS, the new 3D view component is open source software: we publish the source code on GitHub under the BSD license.
+Just like MontageJS, the new 3D scene view component is open source software: we publish the source code on GitHub under the BSD license.
 You can download it yourself and follow along with the steps in this tutorial.

 ## What is MontageJS?